mdn/curriculum/curriculum/2-core/1-standards-and-semantics/2-6-media.md

   - The basics — `<img>`, `<audio>`, and `<video>` tags

-  - Using src to point to a resource (Paths are also important here; see [2.5 Links](./2-5-links.md))
+  - Using `src` to point to a resource (Paths are also important here; see [2.5 Links](./2-5-links.md))

-  - Using width and height, for example, to avoid unpleasant jerky updates to the UI once an image has finished loading and is displayed
+  - Using `width` and `height`, for example, to avoid unpleasant jerky updates to the UI once an image has finished loading and is displayed

-  - Best practice uses of title
+  - Best practice uses of `title`

   - `<figure>` and `<figcaption>`

-  - Video and audio-specific attributes such as controls and muted
+  - Video and audio-specific attributes such as `controls` and `muted`

   - `<sources>`